FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     tag: string
     /** If the hashtag is associated with a custom URL, this will be defined. **/ url?: string
+    /** If we should retain the hashtag, even if it does not exist in the comment text, when the comment is updated.
+Useful for tagging comments without changing comment text. **/ retain?: boolean
 }
 [inline-code-end]